-The expansion of the tourism industry – both nationally and locally – means there will continue to be a need for trained graduates in this field.
+The expansion of the global tourism industry means there will continue to be a need for trained graduates in this field.

-There are also increasing opportunities to study Tourism Management at postgraduate level and an increasing number of our students go on to train to be teachers of tourism.
+There are also increasing opportunities to study Tourism at postgraduate level and an increasing number of our students go on to train to be teachers of tourism and leisure.

 The Service and Leadership Award is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.

 As part of your degree, you can choose to spend either a semester or a full year of study at one of our partner universities as part of our Study Abroad programme.
 Find out more on our Study Abroad page.

 The tuition fees for the 2024/25 academic year are £9,250 for full-time undergraduate courses.

 If you are a student from the Isle of Man or the Channel Islands, your tuition fees will also be £9,250.